 "Emotional Support Animals" (ESA's) - per FHA is defined as any animal that provides emotional support, well-being, or companionship that alleviates or mitigates symptoms of the disability; the animal is not individually trained for work tasks.
 Emotional support animals are not limited to dogs and can be other species of animal.
 Emotional support animals are not considered service animals.
 ESA's should not be brought to ACU property prior to approval being granted.
-The University will make an individualized assessment of each proposed ESA.
+The University's Alpha Scholars department will make an individualized assessment of each proposed ESA based on ACU's ESA policy and procedures.